 Food Insecurity ~ The Junior League of Northern Westchester has been a key player in the battle against food insecurity in our community over the last decade.
-Our latest program has completed its’ third year – The Food Bank for Westchester’s Kraft Mobile Food Pantry.
-For the price of a regular grocery shopping trip for your family ($150), the JLNW provides a comparable grocery basket comprised of fresh fruits, vegetables, meats and breads for over 300 individuals once a month.
+The Food Bank for Westchester’s Kraft Mobile Food Pantry program provides a grocery basket comprised of fresh fruits, vegetables, meats and breads for over 300 individuals once a month for the price of a regular family grocery shopping trip ($150).

 The Westchester Coalition for Hunger and Homelessness (WCHH) has seen a 30% increase in the number of people seeking food and shelter since 2010.
 More than 5.5 million meals were served last year in our region.
 In 2013, 1 in 6 people faced economic insecurity here in the US and 1 and 5 people face food insecurity here in Westchester County.